sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-15.md

 | 1200000  | 16              |
 | 12000000 | 18              |

-It is easy to see the trend: every time $a$ is multiplied by 10, the number of step increase by 2.
+It is easy to see the trend: every time $a$ is multiplied by 10, the number of steps increase by 2.
 It looks like a logarithm.
-I could also hve noticed that for every iteration, $a$ is divided by 3.
+I could also have noticed that for every iteration, $a$ is divided by 3.
 So the iteration will stop when:

 $$\frac a{3^n}<0.1$$